ProvableHQ/leo/documentation/leo_by_example/vote.md

 address: aleo1uc6jphye8y9gfqtezrz240ak963sdgugd7s96qpuw6k7jz9axs8q2qnhxc
 ```

-Let's propose a new ballot.
-Take on the role of the proposer and run the `propose` function.
-We've provided the necessary information as inputs to the `propose` function.
+Propose a new ballot.
+Act as the proposer.
+Run the `propose` function.
+The command contains the necessary inputs.

 ```bash
 echo "